Old Glory: History of the original "Old Glory"

 Soon after Tennessee seceded from the Union, Governor Isham G. Harris sent men to Driver's home to demand the flag.
 Driver, 58 years old, turned the men away at his door after demanding they produce a search warrant.
 An armed group returned to Driver's front porch, who refused to produce the flag, saying "If you want my flag you'll have to take it over my dead body."

-To save the flag from further threats, Driver and some of his neighbors sewed it into a coverlet.
-They hid it until February 1862, when Nashville fell to Union forces.
+To save the flag from further threats, Driver and some of his Unionist neighbors secretly sewed it into a coverlet.
+The flag was thus hidden until February 1862, when Nashville fell to Union forces.
 When the Union Army, led by the 6th Ohio Infantry, entered the city, Driver went to Tennessee state capitol after seeing the U.S. flag, and the 6th Ohio's regimental colors raised on the Capitol flagstaffand asked to see the general in command.

 Horace Fisher, the aide-de-camp to the Union commander in the city, Brigadier General William "Bull" Nelson, described Driver as "a stout, middle-aged man, with hair well shot with gray, short in stature, broad in shoulder, and with a roll in his gait."
-Introducing himself as a sea captain and Unionist, Driver brought the coverlet with him and opened it, revealing the flag.
+Introducing himself as a sea captain and Unionist, Driver had brought the coverlet with him and with a pocket knife ripped open the seams, revealing the flag.
 Nelson accepted the flag and ordered it run up on the Capitol flagstaff.
 The 6th Ohio later adopted the motto "Old Glory."

 That night, a violent storm threatened to tear the flag, so Driver replaced it with a newer flag, taking the original Old Glory for safekeeping.
 The flag remained in his home until December 1864, when the Battle of Nashville was fought.
 As Confederate troopers under the command of John Bell Hood sought to retake the city, Driver hung the flag out of the third-story window and left to join the city's defense.
 For the rest of the American Civil War, Driver served as provost marshal of Nashville, serving in hospitals.